Animation Tutorial with GIMP

 That’s our first frame.

 To remove the green and make it transparent, use the Magic Wand tool.
 I unticked the “Antialiasing” checkbox in the toolbox because we don’t want it.
 Click on the green areas and hit “Delete”.
 To select nothing again, go to the Select Menu -> None (Shift+Ctrl+A).
+Magic wand tool icon Now you can add the remainder of your frames as new layers and make them transparent.

 Setting the Frame Delay